StudioGalt/Sign-Language-Mocap-Archive/README.md

 5) Speaking, you are not Deaf?

-Nope I am hearing person, my knowledge of ASL is not complete.
+Nope, I am hearing person, my knowledge of ASL is not complete.

 6) Why would I come to you for translation then?